-The Register actively advocates the professional growth of all archaeologists, and believes that a strong professional career should begin with a sound introduction to archaeological field methods.
+The Register of Professional Archaeologists actively advocates the professional growth of all archaeologists, and believes that a strong professional career should begin with a sound introduction to archaeological field methods.
 Archaeological field schools serve as primary introduction to the discipline.
-The Register believes that certification of archaeology field schools will strengthen these important training and learning contexts by requiring certain standards for basic research methodologies, field experiences, reporting of results, and time devoted to field school activities.
+We believe that certification of archaeology field schools will strengthen these important training and learning contexts by requiring certain standards for basic research methodologies, field experiences, reporting of results, and time devoted to field school activities.

-Certifying your field school with the Register means that your field school has met a set of professional standards covering the following five areas:
+Certifying your field school with the Register of Professional Archaeologists means that your field school has met a set of professional standards covering the following five areas:

 Field schools are the training ground for the next generation of archaeologists and an important public face of archaeology.
 They should display our discipline’s highest standards of research and site stewardship.
 Both students and prospective employers can be confident that a certified field school meets established professional standards.

 program qualifications & requirements

 Before applying, make sure to read the our Guidelines and Standards for Field Schools in order to make sure your field school meets the published guidelines.